martian-cloud/tharsis-docs/docs/guides/overviews/workspaces.md

 ### What are workspaces?

-Workspaces contain the actual Terraform deployments and allow the planning, applying or destroying of infrastructure defined by a Terraform module.
+Workspaces contain the actual Terraform deployments and allow the planning, applying, or destroying of infrastructure defined by a Terraform module.
 In addition, workspaces provide access to a list of runs and their details (logs) among other things like Terraform and environment variables.

-Tharsis UI's workspace details page provides access to the deployed resources, input variables, outputs, dependencies and state file for a given deployment.
+Tharsis UI's workspace details page provides access to the deployed resources, input variables, outputs, dependencies, and state file for a given deployment.

 > Learn [more](https://www.terraform.io/language/state/workspaces).